How to Focus on Studies Without Distractions

 Expected Results: 60-80% improvement in productivity within the first week.

-Strategy 2: Create a Distraction-Free Study Zone
+Strategy 2: Create a Distraction-Free Study Zone - How to Focus on Studies Without Distractions

 The Environment Matters: Your study environment has a massive impact on your ability to concentrate.
 A cluttered, noisy, or uncomfortable space guarantees distraction.